MyHubAlex/feathers-guide/offline/owndata-ownnet.md

 own-net reduces the load on the remote service.

 Once the queue is processed, a snapshot refreshes the client service's data.

-## Last Mutation Wins Strategy

-The own-data and own-net strategies can be viable even when multiple clients may be mutation the same records.
-All that will happen is the last mutation made by any client will replace the remote service's record.
-This may be acceptable in some use cases.

 ## own-data Case Study